mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 ![Packet list protocol column]({{ "/assets/creating-wireshark-dissectors-1/protocol-column.png" | absolute_url }})

-We must then create a sub tree in the tree structure found in the Packet Details pane.
-It done by adding an additional tree item to the tree object that was passed as an argument to the dissector function.
+We must then create a subtree in the tree structure found in the Packet Details pane.
+It's done by adding a tree item to the tree object that was passed as an argument to the dissector function.

 ```lua
 local subtree = tree:add(mongodb_protocol, buffer(), "MongoDB Protocol Data")
 ```

-The string is the name of the sub tree.
+The string is the name of the subtree.
 Without having added any fields it will look like this:

 ![Packet pane with MongoDB but without fields]({{ "/assets/creating-wireshark-dissectors-1/packet-pane-1.png" | absolute_url }})